 The gallbladder is located in the upper right quadrant of the abdominal cavity.
 It collects and stores bile, or digestive fluid produced by the liver.
 If bile hardens or becomes crystalized then gallstones form which could block the flow of bile to the digestive tract.
-When this happens, laparoscopic and single incision gallbladder removal surgery in Naples and Fort Myers can help.
+When this happens, gallbladder removal surgery in Naples and Fort Myers can help.

 Surgery to remove the gallbladder is known as a cholecystectomy.
 In addition to treating gallstones in the digestive tract, gallbladder removal surgery treats the following problems:

 - Gallbladder inflammation (cholecystitis)

 If gallstones form, you might experience a number of symptoms like nausea, indigestion and pain after eating.

 At GI Surgical Specialists, we use minimally invasive techniques to remove the gallbladder.
 Some advantages include: